 The Company's producing fields and construction projects carry significant health, safety and environmental risks.
-The Company seeks to minimise these risks though the application of the CR Management System (CRMS).
-The CRMS provides the basis for managers and supervisors to conduct risk assessments and to identify and implement appropriate steps to minimise the risks to people, facilities and the environment.
-Road transportation has been identified as a key safety risk in our activities and appropriate measures are in place aimed at minimising the potential for accidents or environmental impacts.
+The Company seeks to minimise these risks though deployment of incident management systems.
+These provide the basis for managers and supervisors to conduct investigations and identify risk exposures and implement appropriate steps to minimise the risks to people, facilities and the environment.
+Road transportation has been identified as a key safety risk in our activities and appropriate measures are in place aimed at minimising the potential for accidents or environmental impacts